 Building Essentia on Android¶

-A lightweight version of Essentia can be cross-compiled for Android from Linux or Mac OSX.
+A lightweight version of Essentia can be cross-compiled for Android from Linux or macOS.

 Building Essentia on iOS¶

-A lightweight version of Essentia can be cross-compiled for iOS from Mac OSX.
+A lightweight version of Essentia can be cross-compiled for iOS from macOS.